-2020 has beenwas an unprecedented year as the state continues to face the impacts and repercussions of multiple several events including the COVID-19 pandemic, electricity outages, and catastrophic statewide wildfires.
-In addition response to these devastating challenging events, the 2020 Integrated Energy Policy Report Update covers a broad range of topics, including transitioning to a zero-emission transportation sector, microgrids, and the California Energy Demand Forecast.
+2020 was unprecedented as the state continues to face the impacts and repercussions of several events including the COVID-19 pandemic, electricity outages, and statewide wildfires.
+In response to these challenging events, the 2020 Integrated Energy Policy Report Update covers a broad range of topics, including transitioning to a zero-emission transportation sector, microgrids, and the California Energy Demand Forecast.